sketch-hq/SketchAPI/docs/api/Style.md

 ### Returns

 Wether the Style has some differences with the [Shared Style](#sharedstyle) it is linked to.
-In case it isn't linked to any, returns `false`.
+In case it isn't linked to any, returns `null`.

 ## Sync the Style with its Shared Style